alabou/NMOS-MatroxOnly/NMOS With AAC.md

   Informative note: The out of band mechanism used to transmit parameter sets is transport specific and out of the scope of this specification.

   The config used by the bitstream MUST be compliant with the profile and level explicitly or implicitly declared using an out-of-band transport specific mechanism.
-The config MAY be specified in-band through the AAC bitstream, out-of-band using an unspecified mechanism or in-and-out-of-band using both mechanisms.
+The config MAY be specified in-band through the AAC bitstream, out-of-band using an unspecified mechanism, or in-and-out-of-band using both mechanisms.
 See the [Parameter Sets](#parameter-sets) section for more details.

   A Receiver supporting `in_and_out_of_band` MUST also support the `in_band` and `out_of_band` modes.
 Such Receiver SHOULD have all "in_band", "out_of_band" and "in_and_out_of_band" values enumerated in the Receiver Capabilities in order to allow Senders operating in any `parameter_sets_transport_mode`.